-Residents, employees test positive for COVID-19 at Wichita Presbyterian Manor
+Residents, employees have tested positive for COVID-19 at Wichita

 Two essential health care workers and 15 residents have tested positive for COVID-19 at Wichita Presbyterian Manor.